Alex-q-z/alex-q-z.github.io/_pages/about.md

   **SIGCOMM 2020 (to appear)**

 ## Research Projects
-* Integrated Video Analytics Platform (At UChicago)
+### Integrated Video Analytics Platform (At UChicago)
-* DNN-Driven Streaming (At UChicago)
+### DNN-Driven Streaming (At UChicago)
-* LightningBug (at Argonne National Lab)<br />
+### LightningBug (at Argonne National Lab)
 LightningBug is a system that enables mass digitization of pinned insect specimens.
 We work with museums across the US like the Field Museum and Yale Peabody  Museum of Natural History.

 ## Coursework @UChicago
 ### Mathematics and Statistics